bregman-arie/devops-exercises/README.md

 <details>
 <summary>A user accidentally executed the following <code>chmod -x $(which chmod)</code>.
 How to fix it?</summary><br><b>

+Using `sudo setfacl -m u::rx /usr/bin/chmod` will set the execute permissions on `chmod` for all the users.
+Post this, the `chmod` binary can be used as usual.
 </b></details>

 #### Linux - systemd